oxblixxx/Nextcloud/apps/readme.md

 ## Managing Tasks:
 - On an individual task, click on the three dots to access additional options, such as adding a sub-task or deleting the task.
 - To change the completion progress color, click on the three dots on the task, use the color picker, press Enter, and then click on the left icon to confirm.

+# MAIL APP
+The mail app, integrates the emails to the nextcloud.
+Click on the mail icon, click on mail settings, click on add email.
+If you decide to add your personal email, you are to use the auto section, then mail address should be your email address, password should be `app password`.
+For gmail, to get the app password, here is a [video](https://www.youtube.com/watch?v=74QQfPrk4vE).
+After generating the app password, return to the Nextcloud console, paste the app password, click on connect.
+To add the company email, use the manual section, for the `mail address` put in your email address.
+The mail address will be the same with `SMPT USER` and `IMAP USER`.
+While the `IMAP HOST` and `SMPT HOST` will be the info sent to you.
+The IMAP Security and SMTP Security should SSL/TLS.
+While the IMAP password and SMTP password will be the password assigned to your email.
+Click on connect to add the email.
+After it succesfully adds the email.
+Refresh the console, click on the 3 dots, located to the email address that is just added, click on account settings, scroll down to find signature, paste in the templates that you have, and add the image.